osg-htc/dosar/docs/ASP2026/09-SimpleDAG.md

 Make sure you've built the `simple` program.
 If you need to, go back to [the instructions for your first job](/dosar/ASP2026/03-FirstManagedJob) to do it again.
 Make sure you are in the condor-test directory that you used before. `cd ~/condor-test` .
 If the directory `condor-test` was deleted, you will have to create it again and create and compile the simple program again.

 We are going to get a bit more sophisticated in submitting our jobs now.
 Let's have three terminal windows open.
 In your Jupyterhub session, click the + sign to the right of the title 'jovyan' -- NOT the x just to the left of the + ! -- and then click on the terminal icon at the bottom again in order to open additional terminals.
+You will also need to cd into the condor-test directory in those two new terminal windows as well.

 In one window you'll submit the job.
 In the second you will watch the queue.
 And in the third you will watch what DAGMan does.